VISIONAIRE Patient-Matched Knee Technology

 As a patient considering knee replacement surgery, it is important to remember that you have choices.

-In our VERILAST◊ Technology section, we discuss how the choice of materials used to make your implant can have a significant impact on both your implant's ability to resist wear, and on your body's ability to accept the implant if you have a metal allergy.
+In our VERILAST◊ Technology section, we discuss how the choice of materials used to make your implant can have a significant impact on your implant's ability to resist wear.

 However, as important as your choice of implant materials is, it's only part of the equation.